Aouq/Cleaning-dirty-data/README.md

 ---

-## Project 1: Data Cleaning & Automation for Bizcap
+## Project 1: Data Cleaning & Automation

 This project is a direct demonstration of the skills required for the Data Associate role at Bizcap.
 It showcases an end-to-end data cleaning workflow, from manual inspection to a fully automated Python script.